Skip to Content

-Poly B Replacement Calgary
+Poly B Replacement in Calgary

 Thousands of new homes built in the Calgary area in the 1970s to 1990s have plumbing made of “poly B” (polybutylene).
-In most cases, this pipe will eventually develop leaks and should be replaced, threfore Poly B replacement in Calgary is needed, before there’s water damage to your home.
+In most cases, this pipe will eventually develop leaks and should be replaced, therefore Poly B replacement in Calgary is needed, before there’s water damage to your home.

 If you suspect your home includes poly B piping, we recommend you have it replaced (unfortunately it can’t be repaired).
 Some insurance companies won’t cover homes that include this material, and poly B plumbing can affect your home’s resale value.